 There are three food safety management tools in the new standard:

-All affected food businesses (Class 1, 2 and 3A businesses) must appoint a Food Safety Supervisor and implement food handler training.
-Class 1 businesses must also be able to show that their food is safe through additional monitoring and recording requirements.
+All affected food businesses (category one and two businesses) must appoint a Food Safety Supervisor and implement food handler training.
+Category one businesses must also be able to show that their food is safe.

 Category one businesses are businesses that make unpackaged potentially hazardous food into potentially hazardous, ready-to-eat food for customers.
 Category one businesses include: